CHOOSE Act Information

 Initially, eligibility for the first two years will be based on income criteria, with families of four earning approximately $95,000 or less, students with special needs and active-duty service members enrolled in or assigned to a priority schools.
 Preference will be given to the first 500 spots for students with special needs.
 After the initial phase of two years, the income threshold will be removed, but priority will be given to economically disadvantaged families.

-We are currently awaiting critical details regarding implementation guidelines by the Department of Revenue.
-A draft version of those guidelines is expected to be published on September 30th, 2024.
-This will allow for a period of public comment in October 2024, followed by a final rule hearing on November 5th, 2024, when we anticipate the rules will be finalized.
+During October 2024, there will be a period of public comment, followed by a final rule hearing on November 5th, 2024, when we anticipate the rules will be finalized.
 Furthermore, the Department of Revenue expects the program’s website to go live in early October.
 They will also begin onboarding Education Service Providers (schools) around the same time.

 The Department of Revenue (DOR) has also chosen Markstein, a marketing firm out of Birmingham, to manage the program’s promotional materials.
 You can also sign up for email updates through the Department of Revenue’s website.